steffanlloyd/px4-gazebo-sim/README.md

 cd ~/libraries/PX4-Autopilot
 PX4_GZ_WORLD=baylands make px4_sitl gz_x500_lidar_2d
 ```
+This will initialize the simulation in the baylands map, using a x500 drone and a 2D lidar scanner.

 ### MicroDDS
 Lastly, you need to run MicroDDS, **in the docker image** to allow the simulation to communicate with ROS.
 Use this code: